 Visitor scanning, tracking, and record-keeping are core functions of a visitor management system and are key components in demonstrating ITAR compliance.

 Having an automated Visitor Management System (VMS) in place helps companies meet company policy standards and ITAR visitor policy compliance.
 It also assists with audit reporting to prove appropriate security protocols and visitor controls are in place within a facility.
 Every visitor at every facility can be tracked and detailed reports to maintain ITAR compliance easily generated.

-Visitor management systems also provide security at scale, full audit trails, control integration, screening of visitors in real-time, management of vendors and contractors and limits control access.
+Visitor management systems also provide security at scale, full audit trails, control integration, screening of visitors in real-time, management of vendors and contractors, and limits control access.
 Protect one building or a thousand, multiple entry point campuses or gated facilities.
-Many Visitor Management Systems can be integrated with existing access control systems, third party or internal watch lists and ID scanning devices to create multiple layers of security before, during and after a visitor being on site.
+Many Visitor Management Systems can be integrated with existing access control systems, third-party or internal watch lists, and ID scanning devices to create multiple layers of security before, during, and after a visitor is on site.

-Captured information can be automatically exported to ITAR and stored for an unlimited time on a VMS platform.
-All around, companies get the needed tools to assess risk, ensure ITAR compliance and protect people, data, property, and IP.
+The captured information can be automatically exported to ITAR and stored for an unlimited time on a VMS platform.
+All around, companies get the needed tools to assess risk, ensure ITAR compliance, and protect people, data, property, and IP.

 ITAR Compliance and Technology Companies

-One should consider that the verification of a visitor’s citizenship is the foundation to ITAR compliance.
+One should consider that the verification of a visitor’s citizenship is the foundation of ITAR compliance.